-Part One of the test will be two role plays based on the situations outlined in this booklet.
-Candidates should study the situations for fifteen minutes and then be prepared to act the roles assigned to them and respond to the parts played by you.
+Part one of the test will be role play based on one of the situations outlined in this booklet.
+Candidates should study the situation and then be prepared to act the role assigned to them and respond to the part played by you.
 Suggestions are given for both roles, but you should be prepared to respond to any direction taken by the candidate within the situation.

-The role plays should last about five minutes in all.
+The role play should last between two-three minutes.

-Part Two of the test will be a conversation with you on a subject chosen by the candidate in advance.
-The conversation should last about five minutes.
+Part Two of the test will be a conversation with you on a topic chosen by the candidate in advance.
+The conversation should last between two-three minutes.
 If the candidate appears to be giving a talk rather than considering you as interlocutor, you should interrupt after a minute or two and ask specific questions about the subject.